 3. Playing with my kids

 I rarely see the bottom of the washing basket because I never get around to folding ALL the clothes and putting them away.
-I have learnt a good shortcut when it comes to this though, which saves my sanity of a morning.
-If I just fold and put the boys’ clothes away, instead of tackling the entire basket, I’m not as flustered of a morning when I need to get them dressed because clean clothes are where they should be.
+I have learnt a good shortcut when it comes to this though, which saves my sanity each morning.
+If I just fold and put the boys’ clothes away, instead of tackling the entire basket, I’m not as flustered when I need to get them dressed because clean clothes are where they should be.

 Some nights my kids sleep in their day clothes and I also skip bath time occasionally.
 I’ve learnt to prioritise bedtime over getting everything else done beforehand.
 Some nights we just run out of time, but as long as it’s lights out by 8pm, then I’m fine with them waking up in yesterday’s clothes.